 I’m counting days now, and I know its public knowledge.
 The decision to leave employment was difficult one.
 Everyone within my inner circles was against it apart from a few who thought there was no value addition in my life or to the employer.
 And by the way why is that people believe they must be employed to survive?

-The thing that kept me going was my wife was on board, in fact she had been waiting for me to suggest that I need to be with them.
+The thing that kept me going was my wife was on board, in fact, she had been waiting for me to suggest that I need to be with them.

-The job was the same one I was quitting and I didn’t think I would be useful to them.
+The job was the same one I was quitting, and I didn’t think I would be useful to them.
 Furthermore, they only pay per sale.
 I religiously hate that compensation model.
 I hate because I can’t draw a line between sales and marketing.
-They were going to pay me commission only for the sales and not for the marketing which is far much more valuable to them in the long run.
+They were going to pay me commission only for the sales and not for the commercialization which is far much more valuable to them in the long run.

-The future looks bleak but of course opportunities exist.
+The future looks bleak, but of course, opportunities exist.
 I am not sure of what awaits me in the new status I am about to take.
 Joblessness.

 I still get emails from department heads on the developments on the new system.
-My soon to be former colleagues were trained and it looked exciting thing according to some that I interrogated.
+My soon to be former colleagues were trained, and it looked exciting thing according to some that I interrogated.

 This is how I describe myself.
 I am a millennial.
 A new generation employee who hates monotony.
 The kind of employee who cannot stay at the same desk, same position, same roles for too long.
 I am not like my parents who would remain in the same capacity for thirty or forty years then retire.
 I seek a new challenge, new environment, and new people every day.

 There is a bunch of clients whom I gave insurance on credit.
 Part of clearing process is to collect the premiums.
 I called all of them, and they promised to come.
 But there is another group who have reconciliation issues which I have four days to clear out.
 There is always a remedy, cancel all the covers until and unless they settle the balances.